DhamindaA/ECV2/README.md

 ## 📘 Overview

 This plugin supports corroborative verification and validation (V&V) workflow for an autonomous system.
+Please refer to the user guide (with images), for detailed instructions on installing and using this plugin: https://github.com/DhamindaA/ecv2-eclipse-plugin/blob/main/ecv2-userguide.pdf

 ---